Our Projects

 Wexford libraries, summer 2025

-In partnership with Wexford County Council and Wexford Libraries, we will present Irish-language audio installations and workshops in five libraries during the summer holidays, as well as commissioning, producing and premiering a new Irish-language audio story by Alison Ní Mháirtín.
+In partnership with Wexford County Council, we will present Irish-language audio installations and workshops in five libraries, as well as commissioning, producing and premiering a new Irish-language audio story written by Alison Ní Mháirtín.

 In partnership with Púca Puppets, we tour this very special piece for very special audiences.
 Its interactive multisensory style, combined with puppetry and live music, make it perfect for babies and toddlers, children with autism, or children with complex needs.
 It has toured libraries, special schools, theatres and more, and is available for future touring.